HomeLatest NewsGovernanceEU corners Russia further, slaps new set of sanctions on Russian individuals, entities involved in attacks

 They also decided to exclude three Belarusian banks from SWIFT, the dominant system for global financial transactions.
 Altogether, EU restrictive measures now apply to a total of 862 individuals and 53 entities.

-In a statement published after the summit, EU President Ursula von der Leyen said the fourth package of sanctions will further isolate Russia “and drain the resources it uses to finance this barbaric war.”
+In a statement published after the summit, EU Commission President Ursula von der Leyen said the fourth package of sanctions will further isolate Russia “and drain the resources uses to finance this barbaric war.”

 She said the EU will work in lockstep with the Group of Seven countries to ramp up the pressure against Moscow.
 Efforts to agree on an oil boycott against Russia are complicated, because some EU countries, including Germany and Italy, are much more dependent than others on Russian energy.
-Showing the range within the EU, gets 67% of its oil from Russia while Ireland receives only 5%.
+Showing the range within the EU, Poland gets 67% of its oil from Russia while Ireland receives only 5%.

 Get the day's headlines from Tech Observer straight in your inbox